Horizontal-org/Tella-website/docs/Discover Tella/features.md

 To share information with other apps, users can select the file or files they want to share and press the Share button.
 Tella will prompt the list of available apps on the phone and users can choose the app they want to share the file(s) with.

 :::danger
 Tella will share the files unencrypted and the history of exchanged files might be visible on the app you used.
-We recommend using disappearing messages or deleting the messages after the other person receives them using when using messaging apps (for example WhatsApp or Signal).
+We recommend using disappearing messages or deleting the messages after the other person receives them when using messaging apps (for example WhatsApp or Signal).
 :::

 ## Camera (photos and videos) {#camera-photos-and-videos}